CSB-KaracaLab/prot-on/README.md

 ```
 cd prot-on
 ```
-After this, the pre-installed EvoEF folder, FoldX executable and rotabase.txt files should be moved into the `prot-on` directory and `setup.py` should be run according to the [EvoEF1](https://github.com/tommyhuangthu/EvoEF) instruction.
+After this, the pre-installed EvoEF folder, FoldX executable and its rotabase.txt should be moved into the `prot-on` directory and `setup.py` should be run according to [EvoEF1](https://github.com/tommyhuangthu/EvoEF) instruction.

 ### Installation
-For Linux or MacOS
+For Linux or MacOS:
 ```
 conda activate
 ```